panicboy/articles-products-express/README.md

 - `POST` creates a new article
   - The incoming request will look like this: `{ title: String, body: String, author: String }`
     - from this request you will save your data as `{ title: String, body: String, author: String, urlTitle: String }`
       - **title** is a unique identifier for this item.
-You will generate this on the server side and it will be used to access specific products with it
       - **urlTitle** is similar to the **title** that was passed in but instead is a URL Encoded version. *Javascript has a native way to url-encode strings*.
-        **example:** If given a title of `"The Best Magpie Developer of 2016"`, it's url-encoded equivalent is `"The%20Best%20Magpie%20Developer%20of%202016"`.
+        **example:** If given a title of `"The Best Magpie Developer of 2016"`, it's url-encoded equivilent is `"The%20Best%20Magpie%20Developer%20of%202016"`.
     - Respond with `{ "success": Bool }`, **true** if successful otherwise **false**

 `/articles/:title`
 - `PUT` edits a product.
 Finds an article in a collection with the same `title` value and updates the information.
   - The incoming request will look like this: `{ title: String, ... }`
-    - `...` represents a field to be edited for example: if the server was sent `{ title: "The Best Magpie Developer of 2016" }` the server will find an article with an **id** of **12** and change the `title` property to be `"The Best Magpie Developer of 2016"`.
+    - `...` represents a field to be edited for example: if the server was sent `{ title: "The Best Magpie Developer of 2016" }` the server will find an article with a `title` property to be `"The Best Magpie Developer of 2016"`.

-`/article/:title`
+`/articles/:title`
 - `DELETE` removes a article by it's **title**.
   - Respond with `{ "success": Bool }`, **true** if successful otherwise **false**